Want to find anyone’s email address for free by name alone?

 site:(domain.com): “firstName lastName”

-For important people, it likely won’t yield anything, but it doesn’t hurt to try – you never know when you might get lucky.
-Plus, it’s free and won’t cost you more than 5 minutes of Googling.
+For important people, it likely won’t yield anything.
+But it doesn’t hurt to try.
+You never know.
+You might get lucky.
+Plus, it’s free and won’t cost you more than 5 minutes.

-This is one of the best methods to find anyone’s email address on any domain, especially for small to mid-sized companies.
+This is one of the best methods to find anyone’s email address on any domain, especially for small to medium sized companies:

 Step 1: Find out email pattern used on a domain